stencila/stencila/help/hub/projects/sharing-a-project.md

 To **remove someone** from your project simply click at the end of their name and hit the remove button.

-## Manage project sources
+## Upload files

-[Managing your project sources](./manage-project-sources.md).
-Learn how to create a new source, upload a file and much more ⚡
+You're set up 👏 and ready to [upload files](../upload.md), link data sources and much more ⚡